jorendorff/machine-learning/notes.md

 beings do.
 Relative to that, if you look through the history of life on earth, human beings developed language really recently.
 How recently, we kind of actually don't know, because there's no fossils that say, here's a language speaker.
-But most people estimate that language arose human beings somewhere in the range of 100,000 to a million years ago.
+But most people estimate that language arose in human beings somewhere in the range of 100,000 to a million years ago.
 Compared to the process of evolution of life on earth, that's blinking an eyelid.
 But that power -- communication between human beings -- quickly set off our ascendancy over other creatures.
 It's interesting that the ultimate power turned out not be posionous